 Psychologists sometimes resist the kind of perspective I am advocating here because they feel that it is more the province of sociology or social work than psychology.
 And this brings me to a final way in which psychology needs to change, and is changing.
 The field of psychology – and, indeed, all the fields of social inquiry – are gradually coming to recognize the artificiality of the boundaries that separate them and the importance of interdisciplinarity.
 During the first century (or more) of their development, social disciplines like psychology, sociology, anthropology, political studies and economics needed to refine their theories and methods and achieve a high degree of autonomy and differentiation.
 Now – in an era when disciplinary knowledge has become ultra-specialized and often questionable in its relevance to real-world problems – we need to look more at how knowledge across these fields can be integrated.
 Doing so is a formidable challenge, one that requires examining, critiquing and reworking some of our most fundamental concepts and assumptions.
 I have tried to indicate in these pages what some of this work may entail for the discipline of psychology.

-In the following section I will give examples of some areas of psychology in which adherence to traditional values, assumptions and methods has led psychologists to minimize or ignore important evidence, to side with dominant cultural forces, and to reinforce significant forms of injustice.
+In the following section I will give examples of some areas of psychology in which adherence to dominant values, assumptions and methods has led psychologists to minimize or ignore important evidence, to side with groups and institutions that hold power, and to reinforce significant forms of injustice.